theFirstLight/python/README.md

 # python
-this is a python repository
+# this is a python repository
-we must know
+# we must know
+# we will know